uom-resquant/modelling_book/docs/new_week_9_categorical_variables.md

 BCS0708$rubbcomm <- factor(BCS0708$rubbcomm, levels = c("not at all common", "not very common", "fairly common", "very common"))
 ```

 You are only interested in the proportions or percentages that allow you to make meaningful comparisons.
-Although you can do cross-tabs for variables in which a priori you don't think of one of them as the one doing the explaining (your independent variable) and another to be explained (your dependent variable); most often you will already be thinking of them in this way.
+Although you can do cross-tabs for variables in which a priori you don't think of one of them as the one doing the explaining (your independent variable) and another to be explained (your dependent variable), most often, you will already be thinking of them in this way.
 Here, we think of victimisation as the outcome we want to explain and "rubbish in the area" as the factor that may help us explain variation in victimisation.

 If you have a dependent variable, you need to request only the percentages that allow you to make comparisons across your independent variable (how common rubbish is) for the outcome of interest (victimisation).
 In this case, with our outcome (victimisation) defining the columns, we would request and compare the row percentages only.
 On the other hand, if our outcome were the variable defining the rows, we would be interested in the column percentages instead.
 Pay very close attention to this.
 It is a very common mistake to interpret a cross tab the wrong way if you don't do as explained here.

 To reiterate, there are two rules for producing and reading cross tabs the right way.
 The first rule for reading cross-tabulations is that **if your dependent variable is defining the rows, then you ask for the column percentages.
-If, on the other hand, you decided that you preferred to have your dependent variable defining the columns (as seen here), then, you would need to ask for the row percentages**.
+If, on the other hand, you decided that you preferred to have your dependent variable define the columns (as seen here), then you would need to ask for the row percentages**.
 Make sure you remember this.

 To avoid confusion when looking at the table, you could also modify the code to only ask for the relevant percentages.
 In this case, we will ask for the row percentages.
 We can control what gets printed in the main console using the different options of the `CrossTable()` function.
 By default, this function prints all the percentages, but most of them are not terribly useful for our purposes here.
-So, we are going to modify the default options by asking R not to print the column nor the total percentages.
+So, we are going to modify the default options by asking R not to print the column or the total percentages.

 ```r